uvatmvf/GameOfPatti/README.md

 Bows and arrows are used from chariots.
 With the exception of special weapons, arrows are not unlimited.
 Arrows regenerate like mana.

 Lances are used from atop an elephant to attack grounded combatants; whom can defend themselves by successfully grabbing the lance and pulling the attacker off the elephant.

-Player to Player combat atop an elephant uses fists.
+Player to Player combat atop an elephant uses fists or maces.

 Player to Player combat on a chariot uses fists or swords.